jppotess/Genstaki/README.md

 #### What is it?

 This is currently set up for a custom WordPress starter theme, specifically as a [Genesis framework](http://my.studiopress.com/themes/)(by StudioPress) child theme.
-If you don't want to use Genesis, there are two easy configuration options below.
+If you don't want to use Genesis, read the "But what if I don't want to use the Genesis framework?" section.

 #### Dependencies